wiris/html-integrations/demos/README.md

 ## Known bugs

-- `CKeditor 5` has problems working with Lerna, because the CKeditor 5 architecture prohibits having duplicate dependencies, but there is a temporal solution.
+- `CKeditor 5` has problems working with Lerna, because the CKeditor 5 architecture prohibits having duplicate dependencies, but there is a temporal solution, which compiles and pack the plugin into a .tgz before bootstraping, then, this .tgz file defined as a dependency on the package.json.

 - `Froala 3` launches a reference error that doesn’t affect the proper performance of the demo.